MediaMath/screenshooter/README.md

 - `driver`, `view`, `function`: passed into `screenshot(driver, view, function)`
 - `element`: used to perform an enter key press on that element and then a screenshot is taken

-The reason the whole element is taken instead of the xPath like the previous clickElement method is because often times data needs to be entered before the enter key is pressed, this allows for such data entry.
+This method will press the enter key on the given element.
+The reason the whole element is taken instead of the xPath is because often times data needs to be entered before the enter key is pressed, this allows for such data entry.

 ---